Oliversmum is a self-taught cook who likes to try new and healthy recipes. Her preferences include biscuits/cookies, cakes, and puddings.

-Chocolate Crackles are a popular children's treat in Australia and New Zealand.
-The primary ingredient is the breakfast cereal Kellogg's Rice Bubbles (known as Kellogg's Rice Krispies elsewhere).
+Chocolate crackles are a popular children's treat in Australia and New Zealand.
+The primary ingredient is Kellogg's Rice Bubbles breakfast cereal (known as Kellogg's Rice Krispies elsewhere).
 The recipe also incorporates sugar, cocoa, and coconut, as well as a binding ingredient.

 The traditional recipe does not include sultanas, but my family likes to add this ingredient to create a special surprise.
 You'll need to read the instructions to understand exactly how this works!

 Kids love these treats.
 They are especially popular for birthday parties, play dates, tea parties, and camping out.
 Really, they're great snacks for any time.

 Apart from heating the Copha on the stove, this is a great recipe for the children to help prepare.
 It might be messy—but believe me, the kids will have a lot of fun.

 - 1 cup soft icing sugar (confectioner's sugar)